Skip to main content

 Even if everyone submitted a reward claim at the same time, the fact that they are individual transactions would allow the block construction algorithm to process only a limited number per block and ensure that the network maintains a constant block time.
 If all rewards were sent out in one block, this could cause serious issues with the stability of the network.

 Simple payouts require one transaction per validator, per era, to claim rewards.
-The reason Kusama requires this is to avoid an attack where someone has several thousand accounts nominating a single validator.
-The major cost in reward distribution is mutating the accounts in storage, and Kusama cannot pay out several thousand accounts in a single transaction.
+The reason Polkadot requires this is to avoid an attack where someone has several thousand accounts nominating a single validator.
+The major cost in reward distribution is mutating the accounts in storage, and Polkadot cannot pay out several thousand accounts in a single transaction.

 Claiming Rewards